-When you are in Andrews, you'll notice that it is more blue-collar than most other communities in America.
-40.54% of Andrews’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Andrews is a city of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Andrews who work in office and administrative support (16.72%), sales jobs (8.81%), and management occupations (8.00%).
+Because occupations involving physical labor dominate the local economy, Andrews is generally considered to be a blue-collar town.
+40.93% of the Andrews workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Andrews is a city of construction workers and builders, sales and office workers, and professionals.
+There are especially a lot of people living in Andrews who work in office and administrative support (14.61%), sales jobs (8.63%), and management occupations (7.89%).

-Andrews is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Andrews doesn't have a public transportation system that people use for their commute.

+Andrews is an extremely ethnically-diverse city.
 The people who call Andrews home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Andrews, accounting for 55.48% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Andrews residents report their race to be White, followed by Black or African-American.
-Andrews also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 52.37% of the city’s residents.
-Important ancestries of people in Andrews include Irish, English, Italian, and European.
+Important ancestries of people in Andrews include German, English, Italian, and European.

 The most common language spoken in Andrews is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Thai.